|

 It does get pretty wild out here.
 Snowfall and ice storms could isolate you without power for days but unlike Britain life doesn’t seem to come to a halt because of the weather.
 I was always impressed by the fact that, no matter how bad the weather over night, the Minnesotan’s were back at work the next day, streets cleared of thigh high snowfall, out in sub freezing temperatures.
 Fantastic sense of community.

+It seems there’s a new atrocity on a weekly basis in the world…and I know there’s even an argument concerning the recent New Orleans catastrophe as to weather it truly was a ‘natural’ disaster… Following the London Bombings, I found myself in many discussions about the motivations of the Suicide bombers.
+Ultimately, I feel such reasoning to be illusionary.
 I feel there is some greater force interested in destruction at any cost.
 I Suspect this force manifests itself through individuals and that any religious or philosophical reasoning we attach to it after the fact, is ultimately misleading.
 Another debate I’m involved in is that of The Hunt.
 (I live an area where it’s a very strong tradition).
 I’m obviously opposed to Fox hunting and the like.
 The argument for such a practice touches on everything but the crux; the murder of innocent and beautiful beings.
+This leads me to believe that many people merely need to kill, to hurt and cause damage and the like and then attach a convenient argument afterward.

 So what do you think?
 Do you believe terrorists believe themselves to be innocent or more than that, saintly?
 Or is part and parcel of human nature to be wrapped up in destruction for its own sake?